ing-bank/doing-cli/docs/reference/config_file.md

 | `default_workitem_type` | The default work item type used when creating work items.
 Should be one of "Bug", "Epic", "Feature", "Issue", "Task", "Test Case", "User Story".
 Defaults to "User Story" if not specified.
 | `default_reviewers` | The default reviewers assigned when creating pull requests.
 Space separated list of user emails (case sensitive).
 Find your own with `az ad signed-in-user show --query 'mail'`.
 | `verbose_shell` | Set to 'true' to print every shell command `doing` runs for you in the background.
 Meant for debugging and interested developers.
 | `user_aliases` | A list of user aliases that you can use when specifying reviewers or assignees.
+Note that the `@me` alias is always available.

 Example `.doing-cli-config.yml`: